godfreyponce/hackai-26/README.md

 ## What's Next for Comet Advisor

 The immediate next step is expanding our degree flowchart database to cover every UTD major and minor, right now we have CS and SE hardcoded, but the architecture supports any major.
-We also want to integrate the Nebula Labs professor rating data so Cali can recommend not just the right courses but the right sections with the best professors.
-Longer term, we want to add a scheduling layer that cross-references the Nebula Rooms API so Cali can recommend courses that actually fit together in a student's weekly schedule.
+We also want to integrate the Nebula Labs professor rating data so AI Advisor can recommend not just the right courses but the right sections with the best professors.
+Longer term, we want to add a scheduling layer that cross-references the Nebula Rooms API so AI Advisor can recommend courses that actually fit together in a student's weekly schedule.
 The dream is a single conversation that takes a student from confused freshman to fully planned four-year roadmap in under five minutes.

 ### Scoring Formula